 Where to drink at Boat Quay

 RedDot BrewHouse – part indoor, part alfresco, this is the go-to spot for a quality ale around the boat quay area.
 Views are pleasant, but the real winner here is those homebrewed beers.
-Steaks, burgers and snack available too.
+Steaks, burgers and snacks are available too.

 Neko no Niwa – cat café!
-Yes, that right – you can drink discounted tea and coffee (around $2) all in the company of a furry feline friend for the additional cost of $12 for an hour-long cuddle. (closed Tuesdays)
+Yes, that right – you can drink discounted tea and coffee (around S$2) all in the company of a furry feline friend for the additional cost of S$12 for an hour-long cuddle. (closed Tuesdays)

 Canvas Club – technically not at Boat Quay (just across South Bridge Road along the way to Clarke Quay and you’ll find it), Canvas Club is the reincarnation of the now-departed Home Club.
 Expect bass-heavy underground music late on, or arrive in the day to check out the cool art gallery space.